mholt/PapaParse/README.md

 	- encoding
 	- chunk

-Otherwise, Baby Parse has nearly all the same functionality as Papa Parse, including the `unparse()` function.
+Otherwise, Baby Parse has nearly all the same functionality as Papa Parse 3.0, including the `unparse()` function.

 Get Started